wpilibsuite/GradleRIO/README.md

 # GradleRIO
-A gradle plugi for the RoboRIO for FRC
+A gradle plugin for the RoboRIO for FRC